-But dealing with drug possession was what kept police busy – with cannabis, ‘ice’, ‘ecstacy’ and cocaine topping the list.
+But dealing with charges for drug possession was what kept police busy – with cannabis, ‘ice’, ‘ecstacy’ and cocaine topping the list.

 Twelve people were also charged with drug supply, including a 21-year old man who was allegedly found in possession of 60 ecstasy pills.
 76 people were issued with cannabis cautions, and 142 were ordered to attend court.

 Police say they detected an increase in the number of people attempting to conceal drugs inside their bodies this year.

 Allegations also surfaced that school girls aged just 16 and 17 were acting as drug mules – filling condoms with drugs and coating them in peanut butter before inserting them into their bodies, hoping the peanut butter would conceal the scent of the drugs.

 The use of drug detection dogs has always been controversial, but the debate around their effectiveness heightened after a spate of deaths at music festivals around Australia in 2015 and 2016.

 Many believe sniffer dogs are ineffective and can lead to dangerous behaviours.
 Statistics from 2015 show that NSW police carried out 12,893 bodily searches resulting from positive indications by sniffer dogs, of which a whopping 69 percent turned out to be false positives – where no drugs are found.